jusbrasil/careers/senior-fullstack-engineer/README.md

 - You can hit the ground running

 ### About the role
 We fight the justice gap by connecting people with legal information they need to understand their rights and to provide better legal services.
-[Learn more](https://sobre.jusbrasil.com.br/) .
+[Learn more](https://sobre.jusbrasil.com.br/).

 Our team has the mission to create a great user experience for almost 30 millions unique visitors by month, displaying millions of documents, helping the lawyer’s workflow and allowing citizens to find their rights.

-On a daily basis, you'll help the team to implement new workflow features, improve performance, reviewing Pull requests and being part of planning meetings to discuss priorities and tackle on things that might get in our way.
+On a daily basis, you'll help the team to implement new workflow features, improve performance, reviewing pull requests and being part of planning meetings to discuss priorities and tackle on things that might get in our way.

 ### Basic Requirements
  - You have at least 4 years of experience with hands on Software Development
  - You're experienced with at least one Object Oriented or Functional programming language
  - You're experienced with frontend development, using modern Javascript frameworks and CSS Preprocessors
- - English content should be no problem for you to master (Bonus if you're an English Speaker)
+ - English content should be no problem for you to master (bonus if you're an english speaker)
- - You're always seeking for share knowledge
+ - You always seek to share knowledge
  - You can't stand untested code

 ### Extra bonus if you